 Benefit Description You pay Durable medical equipment (DME) (cont.)
-High Option Basic Option Hygienic equipment and supplies (to achieve cleanliness even when related to other covered medical services) Stockings All charges All charges • Surgical dressings, except primary dressings that are applied by a Plan physician or a Hospital to lesions of the skin or surgical incisions • Jacuzzis and whirlpools • Orthotics which are not custom made to fit your body (Orthotics are supports or braces for weak or ineffective joints or muscles) • Foot orthotic, except when they have been incorporated into a cast, splint, brace or strapping of the foot • Laptop computers, desktop computers or PDA's that are not dedicated speech generating devices are not covered Home health services High Option Basic Option • Home healthcare ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide.
+High Option (Full HMO) Basic Option (SmartCare HMO) Hygienic equipment and supplies (to achieve cleanliness even when related to other covered medical services) All charges All charges • Stockings Surgical dressings, except primary dressings that are applied by a Plan physician or a Hospital to lesions of the skin or surgical incisions • Jacuzzis and whirlpools Orthotics which are not custom made to fit your body (Orthotics are supports or braces for weak or ineffective joints or muscles) Foot orthotic, except when they have been incorporated into a cast, splint, brace or strapping of the foot Laptop computers, desktop computers or PDA's that are not dedicated speech generating devices are not covered Home health services High Option (Full HMO) Basic Option (SmartCare HMO) • Home healthcare ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide.
 Nothing for the first 30 visits, \$10 per visit thereafter Nothing for the first 30 visits, \$40 per visit, 100 visits max Services include oxygen therapy, intravenous therapy and medications.
 Note: Your Plan physician will review the home health service program for continuing appropriateness.
-Not covered: • Nursing care requested by, or for the convenience of, the patient or the patient's family.
-All charges All charges • Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative
+Not covered: All charges All charges Nursing care requested by, or for the convenience of, the patient or the patient's family.
+1 m charges 7 in charges Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative

-Benefit Description You pay Chiropractic High Option Basic Option • Chiropractic and Acupuncture services - by the chiropractors/acupuncturists that participate in the American Specialty Health Plan (ASHP) network. \$10 per office visit \$15 per office visit 20 visits per calendar year (High Option) and 10 visits per calendar year (Basic Option) are covered for these services without a referral from the Plan physician Chiropractic appliances are covered up to \$50 per calendar year All charges above \$50 per calendar year All charges above \$50 per calendar year Alternative treatments High Option Basic Option Acupuncture - by a doctor of medicine or osteopathy (when medically necessary and authorized by PPG) for: anesthesia \$20 per PCP office visit, \$30 per specialist visit \$40 per visit • pain relief Not covered: • Naturopathic services All charges All charges • Hypnotherapy Biofeedback • Massage therapy Educational classes and programs High Option Basic Option Coverage is provided for: Nothing Nothing • Tobacco cessation programs, including individual, group, telephonic counseling, over-the-counter (OTC) and prescription Nothing for drugs filled at a Plan pharmacy Nothing for drugs filled at a Plan pharmacy drugs approved by the FDA to treat tobacco dependence.
-Nothing for drugs filled through mail order program Nothing for drugs filled through mail order program • The following Smoking/Tobacco Cessation prescribed medications: Zyban, Chantix, Nicotrol Inhaler, and Nicotrol NS, dosage limits and prior authorization requirements apply • FDA approved over-the-counter Nicotine replacement therapy medications.
-Written prescription required and dosage limits apply Health Net's Decision Power and Wellness Programs Nothing Nothing Weight management
+Benefit Description You pay Chiropractic High Option (Full HMO) Basic Option (SmartCare HMO) • Chiropractic and Acupuncture services - by the chiropractors/acupuncturists that participate in the American Specialty Health Plan (ASHP) network. \$10 per office visit \$15 per office visit 20 visits per calendar year (High Option) and 10 visits per calendar year (Basic Option) are covered for these services without a referral from the Plan physician Chiropractic appliances are covered up to \$50 per calendar year All charges above \$50 per calendar year All charges above \$50 per calendar year Alternative treatments High Option (Full HMO) Basic Option (SmartCare HMO) Acupuncture - by a doctor of medicine or osteopathy (when medically necessary and authorized by PPG) for: \$20 per PCP office visit, \$30 per specialist visit \$40 per visit • anesthesia • pain relief Not covered: All charges All charges • Naturopathic services All charges An charges • Hypnotherapy Biofeedback Massage therapy Educational classes and programs High Option (Full HMO) Basic Option (SmartCare HMO) Coverage is provided for: Nothing Nothing Tobacco cessation programs, including individual, group, telephonic counseling, over-the-counter (OTC) and prescription Nothing for drugs filled at a Plan pharmacy Nothing for drugs filled at a Plan pharmacy drugs approved by the FDA to treat tobacco dependence.
+Nothing for drugs filled through mail order program Nothing for drugs filled through mail order program The following Smoking/Tobacco Cessation prescribed medications: Zyban, Chantix, Nicotrol Inhaler, and Nicotrol NS, dosage limits and prior authorization requirements apply FDA approved over-the-counter Nicotine replacement therapy medications.
+Written prescription required and dosage limits apply